 I am she: I am he

 A side note: I find it interesting that though the cargo (now in half-rotten chests) is precious, it is not the incorruptible metal, gold.
+It is silver, copper, vermeil.
 Copper corrodes, silver tarnishes, and vermeil is gold plated over sterling silver: the image of incorruptibility, laid over a base of more perishable metal.

 Back to the wreck: The speaker tells us she wants to see the thing itself.